 - Swollen glands

 Typically, another episode can appear weeks or months after the first, but it is almost always less severe and shorter in duration.
 In 20% of genital herpes infections, when signs do occur, they typically appear as one or more blisters on or around the genitals or rectum.

 - Pain, burning, or pressure at the site of original infection

-How to know if you have Herpes?
+How to know if you have HSV?
 Herpes Tests:

 If blisters are present, a health-care provider can diagnose HSV1 & HSV2 by sight, but clinical diagnosis should be confirmed by a laboratory blood test.

 There is no treatment for HSV and the infection can stay in the body for life.